 This is a transcript from the video series From Yao to Mao: 5000 Years of Chinese History.
 Watch it now, on The Great Courses.

-Straw Boats Borrow Arrows
+Straw Boats Gather Arrows

-The stories of these men are remarkable for their cleverness.
-In one instance, a general has brought his army to the south, and they’ve camped on the bank of a great river.
+The stories of these men are remarkable for their cleverness: In one instance, a general has brought his army to the south, and they’ve camped on the bank of a great river.
 Their army is on the northern bank of the river; on the southern bank of the river are the enemy’s forces.
-The army on the northern bank of the river is far from home; its supply lines are extended.
+The army on the northern bank of the river is far from home, its supply lines are extended.
 If they can inflict a decisive defeat on their enemy at this point, they may gain everything.
 It’s a critical moment.
 But they’re in a tough spot because in the fighting that has gone on up to this point, they have used up almost all their arrows.
-Bowmen, archers are a critical component of warfare.
+Archers are a critical component of warfare.
 If you don’t have arrows, your archers aren’t going to be very useful.
 What to do?

 Learn more about Chinese culture’s most important contributions to world history